LaurelFH/bamazon/README.md

 This repo includes the items you will need to get up and running with our application.
 Follow the steps below to ensure a smooth  experience:

-1. Clone the contents of this repo to your desktop location, be sure you have already downloded MySQL Workbench as well as Node.JS
+1. Clone the contents of this repo to your desktop location, be sure you have already downloaded MySQL Workbench as well as Node.JS
 2. Make sure you have downloaded and/or updated the two required npm packages required to run Bamazon (information can be found in the included package.json file in the Bamazon App):
  * MySQL [Download the MySQL package](https://www.npmjs.com/package/mysql)
  * Inquirer [Download the Inquirer package](https://www.npmjs.com/package/inquirer)